MD2Korg/CerebralCortex-Vagrant/README.md

 $ sudo vagrant plugin install vagrant-docker-compose
 $ sudo vagrant plugin install vagrant-vbguest
 ```
+Please consult [Vagrant Documentation](https://www.vagrantup.com/docs/)  if you face any installation errors for step 1 and 2.

 3. Clone this CerebralCortex-Vagrant repository.
 Note: Vagrant must be run as superuser to properly forward ports
 ```